google/capillary/demo/README.md

    ![reg key](img/reg_key.png)

    The "reg key" operation consists of two steps:
-   1. Obtain the public key from the Capillary SDK.
+   1. Obtain the public key from the Capillary library.
 This step can be summarized as:
       ```java
       Context context = ... // The current app context.
-      String keychainId = ... // Some identifier for the key pair.
+      String keychainId = ... // The identifier for the key pair.
-      boolean isAuth = ... // Whether the private key usage should be guarded by the device lock.
+      boolean isAuth = ... // Whether the private key usage is guarded by the device lock.
       CapillaryHandler handler = ... // An implementation of CapillaryHandler interface.
       Object extra = ... // Any extra information to be passed back to the handler.